 A Canadian based company, VPN Land have been operating from their home country for the last ten years.
-Established in Toronto, Canada in 2006 as part of Blacklogic Inc. they've built up an impressive number of servers (400) in various locations around the world.
+Established in Toronto, Canada in 2006 as part of Blacklogic Inc. they’ve built up an impressive number of servers (400) in various locations around the world.
 When I searched its site for information on unblocking popular streaming services like Netflix, it just sent me to another VPN to download.
 A bit sketchy.
-If you want to stream Netflix and other popular services I recommend using a trusted provider like NordVPN.

 From Canada, the United Kingdom, the United States, the Netherlands, Germany, Russia, and the Czech Republic VPN Land offer unmetered services and unlimited bandwidth via their servers.
 With America being the exception users are also able to stream torrents with ease, and they’ve made it reasonably easy to connect to their servers.
 Compatible with the vast majority of Internet-connected devices, Windows, Mac, Linux, Android, iOS, and DD-WRT users just have to follow the individual setup guides (including images) on the websites to complete the connection process.

 Their price packages are slightly more extensive than other VPN providers, in that as well as the usual monthly and yearly package, they also offer a Lifetime and Poker subscriptions.
 And for a one-off payment, their users can even consider purchasing VPN services for life.
 An usual lifetime expense to consider but available nonetheless.
 For the poker players out there, VPN Land provide a tailor-made Poker VPN account.
 This gives you a residential Toronto IP address- and it is always the same.
 Coupons are regularly offered on the website if you time it right with buying your subscription though.
 Worth waiting for if you’re intent on signing up.